rizac/sdaas/README.md

 ```
 (-e is optional)

-Pros:
-  - If the virtual environment has already has stuff installed,
-    there are less chances of version conflicts (although scikit-learn is installed with a specific
-    version - required to open the saved Isolation Forest model - and thus it might override anyway already
-    installed libraries)

-Cons:
-  - Higher chance of using libraries with newer versions and thus untested/unexpected behaviour (we do our best
+Less safe option as it installs all dependencies with the newest available.
+Consenquently, something which might not work (we do our best but we cannot keep
-    but we cannot keep up rapidly with all libraries updates, fix the new errors in our code,
+up rapidly with all libraries updates, fix the new errors in our code, their
-    their deprecation warnings, and so on)
+deprecation warnings, and so on). **However it will NOT necessarily override
+already installed dependencies, if present in the virtual environment**
+(not that scikit is in any case installed with a specific version 0.21.3,
+necessary to load the model trained with that version)

 ## Usage